mailgun/documentation/source/api-stats.rst

 Stats
 =====

-Mailgun collects many different :ref:`events <manual-webhooks>` and generates event statistics which are available in your Control Panel.
+Mailgun collects many different events and generates event statistics which are available in your Control Panel.
 This data is also available via an API.